-Please see the following sample calendar weeks on pages 65-66.
+Academic calendars are made available to all students.
 Actual weekly schedules vary based on course content and space needs.
-Lectures primarily take place in the morning, with labs and clinical skills taking place in the afternoons.
+Lectures primarily take place in the morning, with labs and clinical skills typically taking place in the afternoons.

 MS-1 sample week: